2026 LOL SEASON STARTED

 International awards

-• 4x World Championship Titles (2013, 2015, 2016, 2023) - most Worlds titles out of any pro LoL player
+• 6x World Championship Titles (2013, 2015, 2016, 2023, 2024, 2025) - most Worlds titles out of any pro LoL player and the only player/team to achieve a three-peat (2023-2025)

 • 2x Mid-Season Invitational (MSI) titles back-to-back (2016, 2017)